It’s Never Too Early For Ornaments

 Workshop at a glance

-Janice Levi is a retired drama teacher and alternative school counselor living in Central Texas.
-She has been turning wood for 19 years and has presented at both regional and national symposia as well as clubs across the nation.
+Janice Levi is a retired drama teacher and alternative school counselor who lives in Central Texas.
+She has been turning wood for 20 years and has presented at regional and national symposia as well as clubs across the nation.
 Levi is known for her purses and jewelry but also enjoys turning heirloom ornaments, many of which are enhanced with pyrography and color.
-She also frequently writes for several woodturning magazines.
+She frequently writes for several woodturning magazines.

-Students will explore the processes for making traditional, inside-outside, and faux open-segmented ornaments.
-You will also learn how form and proportion are necessary for completing elegant heirloom turnings.
-During class participants will turn thin, delicate finials and create an ornament that only appears to be segmented.
+During this workshop students will explore the processes for making traditional, inside-outside, and faux open-segmented ornaments.
+You will learn how form and proportion are necessary for completing these elegant heirloom turnings.
+Participants will successfully turn thin, delicate finials with no fear and will also create an ornament that only appears to be segmented.
 Several species of wood, plus banksia pod, will be used.
-You will also discover precise measuring, tool techniques and sharpening, color choices, decorating, and creativity.
-Students will produce at least three heirloom ornaments plus several practice turnings and a huge sense of accomplishment.
-Open to all skill levels.
+Precise measuring, tool technique and sharpening, color choices, and creativity will all be studied.
+Each student will leave with at least three stunning heirloom ornaments plus several practice turnings and a huge sense of accomplishment.
+Some turning experience helpful.

 The health and safety of students, faculty, and staff is a priority at Arrowmont.
 To that end, a Personal Conduct & Social Distancing Policy has been adopted to foster a safe learning environment during the coronavirus pandemic.
 Click here for the detailed Policy.